-There are no pack check requirements for Field II beyond what is required at the Field IV and Field III levels, but the member must continue to possess such equipment.
+There are no pack check requirements for Field II beyond what is required at the Field IV and Field III levels, but the member must continue to possess or have that equipment available during missions such equipment.

-^{} Donelan, S. (2013).
+\ Donelan, S. (2013).
 "Minimum Guidelines and Standards for Wilderness First Aid."
 Wilderness & Environmental Medicine 24(4): 454-455.
 Johnson, D. E., et al. (2013).
 "Minimum Guidelines and Scope of Practice for Wilderness First Aid."
 Wilderness & Environmental Medicine 24(4): 456-462.